SARAJEVO FOR THE FUTURE

 Meet and greet with Operasinger, Mr. José Carreras

-October 14th 2001 - ten years after the project was initiated - Fortuna CEO's Karina Wolff and Frank Guldhammer met with Operasinger Mr. José Carreras in "Konzerthaus", Vienna.
+October 14th 2001 - ten years after the project was initiated - Fortuna met with Operasinger Mr. José Carreras in "Konzerthaus", Vienna.

-At this small ceremony we expressed our appreciation for Mr. José Carrera's participation in the project by his two statements supporting Sarajevo Philharmonic Orchestra and handed over a copy of the postcard portfolio signed by Fortuna CEO's Karina Wolff and Frank Guldhammer.
+At this small ceremony we handed over a copy of the postcard portfolio signed by Fortuna and expressed our appreciation for Mr. José Carrera's participation in the project by his two statements supporting Sarajevo Philharmonic Orchestra.